 So now you’ve probably poured that drink down the drain, and maybe you’re worrying that you’ve compromised your health forever.
 Don’t freak out.
 Even people with impeccable eating habits are exposed to excitotoxins in some form.
 As with many pleasurable foods, deciding what you put into your body is a matter of balancing choices.

 If you eat a predominately healthy diet and you’re not particularly sensitive to MSG, then a can of soup that lists MSG as the last ingredient on the label may not cause you much trouble.
 But if you guzzle diet sodas every day and your idea of a snack is a chunk of MSG-laden sausage on an MSG-laden cracker, it might be a good idea to assess whether limiting or eliminating the excitotoxins in your diet will make you feel better.
-(To learn more about how to find out if your favorite foods contain MSG, check out the sidebar below.)
+(To learn more about how to find out if your favorite foods contain MSG, “The Many Faces of MSG” below.)

 The good news is that even if you have been consuming a diet heavy in excitotoxins, in most cases you can reverse physiological damages simply by avoiding excitotoxins and increasing nutrients that the brain uses to repair brain-cell connections.
 How?
 First, use common sense.
 Eating a diet of unprocessed foods is a sound plan for anyone wanting to feel healthier.
 Get smart about identifying various forms of MSG and what kinds of foods are likely to contain excitotoxins.
 Then avoid those foods and eat more antioxidant-rich foods that contain high amounts of vitamin A, C, and flavonoids.
 Green, leafy vegetables, including spinach, kale, broccoli, Brussels sprouts, and collard greens are rich in antioxidants, says Blaylock, as are many fruits such as prunes, blueberries, raspberries and blackberries.
 The spice turmeric is recommended, as are green, black and red teas.